 The training consists of both classroom and physical practice sessions.
 The course covers everything you need to know to make your first jump at Skydive Strathallan – from how to exit the aircraft, how your parachute works, how to fly your parachute and land, and how to deal with emergencies.

 Age and Weight Limitations

-The minimum age for all parachute jumps is 16 years .
+The minimum age for skydiving is 16 years .
 Persons under 18 years require the consent of their parent or guardian on a form provided by us.

-The maximum age for any person with no parachuting experience, to do a solo static line course, is 49 years.
+The maximum age for any person with no parachuting experience to do a solo static line course is 50.

 All persons are required to sign a medical self declaration form

 Applicants do not need to be super fit, but do need to have a reasonable fitness to reach the required standards during the training.

 Medical conditions which may lead to a dangerous situation include, but are not limited to, epilepsy, fits, severe head injury, recurrent blackouts or giddiness, disease of the brain or nervous system, high blood pressure, heart or lung disease, recurrent weakness or dislocation of any limb, diabetes, mental illness, drug or alcohol addiction.
 This list is not exhaustive and if you have any medical condition which causes you doubts about your suitability to parachute safely then please contact the Chief Instructor.

 To do a solo jump your eyesight (with or without glasses or contact lenses) must be adequate to read a car number plate at 25 yards.
 The requirements for a tandem jump are less strict.